79 Ceti

+A red dwarf companion at a projected separation of 220 AU was discovered in 2005.
+There is a suspicion that the companion may itself be a close binary.

 Planetary system

 On March 29, 2000, a planet orbiting primary star was announced, it was discovered using the radial velocity method.
 This object has a minimum 0.26 times the mass of Jupiter and is orbiting its host star every 75.5 days.